All about the Mid-Autumn Festival in Thailand (and where to find the best mooncakes)

 All about the Mid-Autumn Festival in Thailand (and where to find the best mooncakes) | News by Thaiger

-Known for embracing the unconventional, W Bangkok offers eight unique mooncake flavours this year.
-It’s split into two mouthwatering categories: snow skin and classic.
+Known for embracing the unconventional, W Bangkok offers “The Mythical Dragon” mooncake this year, which includes eight unique mooncake flavours.
+It’s split into two mouthwatering categories: snow skin and baked skin.

-Packaged in an elegant white box adorned with a rabbit design, a symbol of good fortune, these mooncakes will immerse yourself and your loved ones in positive vibes and prosperity throughout the Mid-Autumn season.
+Packaged in an elegant travel bag-inspired red box adorned with a dragon design, these mooncakes will immerse your and your loved ones in positive vibes and prosperity throughout the Mid-Autumn season.

 The mooncakes in these hotels are only available for a limited time, so be sure to snatch some before they’re gone.
 Happy Mid-Autumn Festival!